-Thai Quinoa Salad with butternut squash, kale, and creamy ginger dressing.
+Thai Quinoa Salad with roasted butternut squash and creamy ginger dressing.
 This easy quinoa salad recipe is vegan, gluten free, and perfect for meal prep lunches.

 Why You'll Love this Thai Quinoa Salad